Why Mago 1.0.0 Won't Ship With an LSP

 The Reality of Open Source Development

-We made a promise about the LSP timeline, and we're breaking it.
-We need to be honest about why.
+I made a promise about the LSP timeline, and I'm breaking it.
+I need to be honest about why.

 Mago is an open-source, free project, sponsored by the PHP community.
-While we're incredibly grateful for the support we've received, sponsorship doesn't cover the cost of full-time development.
+While I'm incredibly grateful for the support I've received, sponsorship doesn't cover the cost of full-time development.
 Building a production-grade LSP is a massive undertaking that requires sustained, focused effort.
+That's effort I can only give in the evenings and weekends around my day job.

 How You Can Help

-Every contribution helps us dedicate more time to Mago's development.
+Every contribution helps me dedicate more time to Mago's development.

-We understand that delaying the LSP is disappointing.
-We share that disappointment.
-We want to see Mago's LSP in action as much as you do.
+I understand that delaying the LSP is disappointing.
+I share that disappointment.
+I want to see Mago's LSP in action as much as you do.

 Quality matters more than timelines.
 The PHP ecosystem deserves an LSP that's fast, feature-complete, and reliable.
-We're committed to delivering exactly that, even if it takes longer than we initially hoped.
+I'm committed to delivering exactly that, even if it takes longer than I initially hoped.

 Mago 1.0.0 will be an excellent release, providing production-ready tools that improve PHP development today.
 The LSP will come in 2.0.0, and it will be worth the wait.